John Bentley (actor)

 John Bentley (2 December 1916 – 13 August 2009) was a British film actor.
-He had a successful career as a leading man from the 1940s to the late 50s and was a popular heart-throb who appeared in many British b-movies during that time.
-Later in his career, in the 1970s he appeared as Hugh Mortimer, Meg Richardson's ill-fated third husband in the famous English soap opera Crossroads.
+He had a successful career as a leading man from the 1940s to the late '50s and was a popular heart-throb who appeared in many British B-movies during that time.
+Later in his career, in the 1970s he appeared as Hugh Mortimer, Meg Richardson's ill-fated third husband in the English soap opera Crossroads.
 He also starred in the jungle adventure series African Patrol (1957) as Chief Inspector Paul Derek and made various other guest appearances in many popular TV series from the late 50s onwards.

 John Bentley was also an accomplished singer and stage actor.

 Early life and career

 Born in Sparkhill, Birmingham, in 1916, Bentley was brought up by his mother after his father, a furniture retailer, died when he was a toddler.
 He came to acting quite by chance, in his own words:

 Apart from the odd school play, I had very little interest in the theatrical world until I was sixteen and that was quite by accident.
 I got into the business through radio producer Martyn C. Webster.
 On one of his radio broadcasts he offered listeners to come to his studio and audition.
 Those who were good enough would be offered work at the station.
 I actually decided that I would be quite a good singer, so armed with a 78 record to accompany my performance, I sang for Martyn.
 He liked what he heard and offered me a part in a radio musical.
 And that is where the singing evolved into acting.
 Other radio dramas soon followed thankfully.

 As a result of singing for Webster, he was given the joint leading role in a radio musical, backed by the BBC Midland Orchestra and Chorus.
 He worked for Radio Luxembourg in the late 1930s as an announcer, and in 1940 made his West End stage debut in the variety show New Faces at the Comedy Theatre with Judy Campbell and Charles Hawtrey (of Carry On... fame).